mistermicheels/learning-notes/mindset/It-depends.md

 ## Good solutions and flexibility

-What should we look for, if we shouldn’t look for perfect solutions?
-I think we should be looking for two things:
+Instead of looking for perfect solutions, look for two things:

 - Good solutions that make sense and for which we don’t see an alternative that is clearly much better
 - Flexibility through good architecture and coding practices